Learn. Grow. Lead.

 John A. Putnam

-John A. Putnam, of Plymouth, Wis., serves as President of the Nonprofit Division and manages day-to-day operations of Lakeland’s nonprofit relationships as part of Launch.
+John A. Putnam, of Plymouth, Wis., serves as President of the Nonprofit Division and Develop U and manages day-to-day operations of Lakeland’s nonprofit relationships and manages professional development workshops offered to local businesses as part of Launch.

 John plans to graduate in 2024 with a bachelor’s degree in accounting, and he hopes to become a forensic accountant for the U.S. Government.